qudus4l/Style-Transfer/README.md

 cd Style-Transfer
 ```

-Install the required Python packages using `pip`:
+Install the necessary Python packages using the `pip` package manager:

 ```sh
 pip install -r requirements.txt
 ```

-### Run the Script
+### Running the Script

-To run the real-time style transfer script using Streamlit:
+To initiate the real-time style transfer script using Streamlit, execute the following command:

 ```sh
 streamlit run streamlit_app.py